-- 1. That the Township will zone the lands for Employment Uses and protect the lands from sensitive land uses. - 2.
-The Township will include a Holding provision in the implementing Zoning By-law, which will include provisions to be considered by Township Council when the Holding Symbol will be removed. - 3.
+- 1. That the Township will zone the lands for Employment Uses and protect the lands from sensitive land uses. - The Township will include a Holding provision in the implementing Zoning By-law, which will include provisions to be considered by Township Council when the Holding Symbol will be removed. - 3.
 The Township will not remove the Holding symbol on the lands until the Township has secured the provision of municipal water and sewer service extension, through a Planning Act process, to ensure that these services shall be extended to the lands to support the future development. - 4.
 That the Township will not remove the Holding symbol until a development proposal is received by the Township. - 5.
-That the Township will not remove the Holding until the Township is satisfied regarding any undertakings regarding cost sharing for the provision of the municipal servicing. - 6.
-That the Township is satisfied that any proposed intersection improvements required to serve the development are acceptable to the United Counties of Stormont, Dundas and Glengarry.
+That the Township will not remove the Holding until the Township is satisfied regarding any undertakings regarding cost sharing for the provision of the municipal servicing. - That the Township is satisfied that any proposed intersection improvements required to serve the development are acceptable to the United Counties of Stormont, Dundas and Glengarry.

 These lands fall within the Ministry of Transportation's (MTO) permit control area.
-Due to the limited frontage on County Road 35, the MTO requires that an Interchange Highway Access Management Plan be completed a development application to ensure a plan is in place and understood by any developer.
+Due to the limited frontage on County Road 35, the MTO requires that an Interchange Highway Access Management Plan be completed to ensure a plan is in place and understood by any developer.
+The County and Township of South Stormont will proactively work with MTO to develop an Interchange Highway Access Management Plan.
+A requirement for an Interchange Highway